microsoft/unilm/README.md

 ## FAQ

 - Install ROUGE-1.5.5
-  - If we would like to use the Perl script of ROUGE, it can be installed by following the [instruction](https://github.com/bheinzerling/pyrouge#installation).
+  - If we would like to use the Perl script of ROUGE, it can be installed by following [instruction-1](https://gist.github.com/donglixp/d7eea02d57ba2e099746f8463c2f6597) and [instruction-2](https://github.com/bheinzerling/pyrouge#installation).
 The ROUGE-1.5.5 package (written in Perl) can be downloaded from [here](https://github.com/andersjo/pyrouge/tree/master/tools/ROUGE-1.5.5).
 We can also use the Python-version evaluation script by removing the flag `--perl` when running `eval.py`.
 Notice that there would be slight number difference between them due to the implementation details.

 ## Citation